midcontinentcontrols/kb/README.md

-# kindest DevOps for Monorepos
+# Kindest DevOps for Monorepos

 This is a toolchain built on top of [kind](https://github.com/kubernetes-sigs/kind) that aims to reduce the complexity associated with using it as a tool for microservice development.
 It was born out of necessity to reduce increasing execution times and maintenance overhead of bash scripts that accomplished more or less the same thing.